Ho-Ro/CPM-tools/tcpm/README.md

 (as well as bytes 3 to 128 of the first sector on the first track) are not used in any way (resp. are reserved for malware).

-The second track contains 64 directoy records of 4 directory entries each, giving a maximum of 256 directory entries per disk.
+The second track contains 64 directory records of 4 directory entries each, giving a maximum of 256 directory entries per disk.

 Tracks 3 to 128 are structured into 252 disk blocks of 32 sectors